PhiloEpisteme/.git_files/README.md

 To install this configuration clone the repo to ~/.git_files.
 Then, symlink the .gitconfig to your home directory and set up bash_completion.

+### Name and Email

+You should probably modify the name and email settings used in these configs.
+They are currently hard-coded to my name and email.
+If you don't want that, you will want to update.

+`~/.gitconfig`

+    [user]
+        name = "Your Name"
+        email = "your_email@domain.com"

 ### .gitconfig

     git clone git@github.com:PhiloEpisteme/.git_files.git ~/.git_files